antieau/antieau.github.io/_posts/2026-08-27-gunter-malle-juergen-klueners-ai.markdown

 **Benjamin Antieau:** At least one other team reported using a truly crazy number of cores at once, like 3,400 or something.

 **Jürgen Klüners:** I used one computer with 32 processors—64 with hyperthreading—which I bought in 2022.
+I used two other machines of similar size which I bought in 2011 and 2013.
 I had one machine that was quite useful with one terabyte of memory.
 But I don’t think the computing power is really impressive.
 I could have run more jobs.

 ## OSCAR, Magma, and Galois-group computation